In case you didn’t know it, REV3 is still alive, folks.

 It started with Maine being licensed out in 2017, then IRONMAN acquired it in full and came back for their other two most popular races the following year, Quassy and Williamsburg.
 What was left of the company was a few sprint races and a contract business to rent out or race equipment and services.
 Opdyke went on to race direct for IRONMAN in their newly acquired races in 2019, but he decided to move on after one season.
 REV3 and IRONMAN don’t run their races in the same way, and Opdyke was kind of missing the REV3 way of doing things.
 He had an opportunity to take over ownership of the company, and with him came a sense of re-invigoration.

 IRONMAN wouldn’t be returning to Williamsburg in 2020 though.
 For whatever reason they wanted out so badly that they told the city of Roanoke that they didn’t want to wait till 2021 to start their deal, they wanted to do it starting 2020 or they’d take their business back to Williamsburg for three years.
 I feel like it was a bit of a power play.
 I think IRONMAN was bluffing and they really didn’t want to go back to Williamsburg so they tried to force the city of Roanoke’s hand into a quick deal.
+If the city officials would have told them “Go pound rocks,” IRONMAN really wasn’t welcome back.
+James County Tourism Department employees did not hold them in high regard, one employee who asked to not be named, called IRONMAN “those shysters who left town.”
 It didn’t matter though because Opdyke and REV3 would be the beneficiaries.

 Yes, they managed to bring Williamsburg back to the Rev3 Family.
 I only found this by chance about two months ago.
 They had done this so quietly that I was unable to find any press releases or new articles about it.
 There wasn’t anything in the IRONMAN purchase agreement that said he couldn’t bring Williamsburg back into the fold — they bought the races not the REV3 brand.
 That wasn’t the only card Opdyke had to play though.
 “I had been developing this race in Massachusetts for years.
 It’s been in my back pocket and I had been waiting for the right time to bring it to life.”